Activate Futures Trading

 - Fixed-Margin Mode: Margin Ratio = (Fixed Margin + UPL) / Position Value

-- Cross-Margin Mode: Margin Ratio = (Balance + RPL + UPL) / (Position Value + Withholding Margin for Working Orders * Leverage)
+- Cross-Margin Mode: Margin Ratio = (Balance + RPL + UPL) / (Position Value + Order Margin * Leverage).
+Order margin is the margin that is on hold for pending orders.

 - Of which Position Value = Face Value * Number of Contracts / Last Mark Price